synycs-dev/extract_linked_reports/README.md

 <br>You can check SynOps [live demo](https://synops.in/live-demo) to explore product features on a pre-generated demo organization.
-<br>Learn more about the Hystax OptScale platform and its capabilities at [our website](https://hystax.com).
+<br>Learn more about the Hystax SynOps platform and its capabilities at [our website](https://synops.in).

 ## Demos